Git-fighters/cs107-FinalProject/docs/milestone1.md

 ### 3.2 Basic Modules Implementation and Their Functionality

 - **git_fighters:** This module will contain our custom automatic differentiation library.
-The functionality for our 'Variable' class will be embeded in this module.
+The functionality for our 'Node' class will be embeded in this module.
 It will contain the values and the derivatives of the final function, as well as the values and derivatives at every point of the evaluation trace.
 - **elementary_operations:** This module will contain our custom implementation of the elementary operations (sin(), cos(), matmul(), exp(), etc.).
 Each elementary operation will contain two main methods: value and gradient.

 ### 3.3 Test Suite